-[New York Pain Management] Kinds of Headaches You Might Be Experiencing and What to Do about it
+[Bergen County Pain Management] Kinds Of Headaches You Might Be Experiencing And What To Do About It

 Most people have felt what it's like to have a headache.
 It's the kind of pain that makes your head pound and can interfere with productivity.
 They're common and bothersome — but what causes them?
 It helps to know what causes severe headaches because sometimes your headache could be related to more serious underlying causes that could have been avoided.